inscopix/CaImAn/docs/source/Installation.rst

 upgrade once you've already installed.

 If you do not already have conda installed, first install a 3.x version for your platform `here <https://docs.conda.io/en/latest/miniconda.html>`_.
-We recommend you familiarise yourself with Conda before going further.
+When installing, allow conda to modify your PATH variable.
 If you are using an M1-based Mac, please ignore the ARM builds of conda; install an x86 version instead (ignore any warnings you get while doing so; it will work fine).

+We recommend you familiarise yourself a **little** bit with Conda before going further, if you are not already (https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).

 Section 1: Install Caiman
 -------------------------

-There are two main ways to install Caiman: you can use conda (package-based install), and a **development-mode** installation.
-The first will be appropriate for first-time users that want to get started quickly using Caiman to analyze data.
+There are two main ways to install Caiman: you can install using **conda** (package-based install), or you can install in **development-mode**.
+The first will be appropriate for almost all users -- those that want to get started quickly using Caiman to analyze data.
 The second, development-mode installation, is for those who want to install an editable version of Caiman in order to tweak to the code base, and make contributions to Caiman.

 Section 1A.
-Pre-built conda install
+Install with conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These are basically the Quickstart instructions on the `main readme page <../../README.md>`_, so if you follow those, you
+These are basically the Quickstart instructions on the main readme page at the repo: <https://github.com/flatironinstitute/CaImAn>, so if you follow those, you
 should be good to go.

 .. raw:: html

    <details>
-   <summary>Conda installer instructions</summary>
+   <summary>Details for conda install</summary>

--  This process is the same on every operating system
+This process is the same on every operating system, and is what most users will need who just want to use Caiman to
--  Follow this process if you won't need to work with the CaImAn sources
-   and instead wish to use it as a library (the demos still work this way, and
-   you can use/modify them).
--  You do not need a compiler for this route.
--  You should not download the sources (with git or otherwise) for this route.
--  This route also sets environment variables for you (skip that section below)
--  Download and install Anaconda (Python 3.x)
-   http://docs.continuum.io/anaconda/install.
-Allow the installer to
-   modify your PATH variable
--  Install mamba into your base environment, with ``conda install -n base -c conda-forge mamba``
--  Create a new environment with the caiman package from conda-forge:
+get things running quickly.
+You will install mamba into your base environment, create a new environment with the
--  If you are installing on Windows, use the conda enabled shell (under "Anaconda" in your programs menu) rather than powershell or a generic prompt:
+caiman package from conda-forge, and then activate the new environment.

 .. code:: bash

+    conda install -n base -c conda-forge mamba
     mamba create -n caiman -c conda-forge caiman
     conda activate caiman

-- The previous two steps installed caiman and activated the virtual environment.
--  Skip ahead to the section on setting up a data directory with `caimanmanager`
+Note if you are installing on Windows, run the above commands in the anaconda prompt rather than powershell or the dos shell:

 **Known issues**